 Chike Uzuegbunam graduated from college, but he hasn’t been able to fully move on.

 For more than four years now, Chike has been involved in a lawsuit against his alma mater, Georgia Gwinnett College.
-And, now, the U.S. Supreme Court has a chance to give him the justice he deserves when it hears his case on January 12, 2021.
+And today, the U.S. Supreme Court ruled 8-1 in favor of Chike, giving him the justice he deserves.
+Praise God!